DrSLMac/Earthy_Rock_Paper_Scissors/README.md

 - Adding in the ability for each user to input their name as the "Human" player.
 - A local storage will be added to display user scores after the page loads.
 - Hover effects will be added on the game pages behind each weapon.
-- A link will be added to deploy page directly from README.md.
-- A button to skip the intro page

 ## Project Management